Browser does not support script.

 After learning about this impact of their continued support, attendees broke for lunch with the chance to network and chat to specialist staff members about scholarship support.
 Afterwards, guests gained exclusive access to our new Health Simulation Suite which provides state-of-the-art training facilities for our allied healthcare professionals, paramedics and nurses of the future.
 The suite comprises of 2 simulated hospital wards, clinical and community environments, and a domestic flat, in which our students can apply their learning.

-Tour completed, attendees were invited to take part in light refreshments while completing written and video case studies about why they made the decision to support the University.
-For many Cordukes members, their case studies link their own history with York St John as either student or staff member as one of their core motivations for supporting the University today.
+Once the tour was complete, attendees were invited to take part in light refreshments while feeding back their own stories and sharing why they made the decision to support the University.
+Many of our Cordukes members have a personal history with York St John as either students or staff members.
+They expressed this as one of their core motivations for supporting students in need today.

 How to become a Cordukes Circle member